texhex/SQLSimplePS/README.md

 # SQLSimplePS
-PowerShell wrapper for SQL Server data manipulation (DML)

-## Introduction

 SQL Simple is an attempt to make handling SQL with PowerShell easier and more secure.
 If you already use parameterized queries and have working transaction handling, this class is not for you.
+Everybody, please read on.

 ## Usage